guimarty/locoduino/light/readme.md

 Writed for [Locoduino](http://www.locoduino.org), french site for train and Arduino.
 You will have at this URL more explications but in French, but the goal is easy with images.
+Sketches made with functions : for, while or delay so it's one sketch by arduino.

 ## En

 Sketchbook to playing with LED :

 * Chenillard.ino : light for road with

 * enseignemagasin.ino : light playing for shop

-* feutricoloreV1.ino : french traffic lights version 1

-* feutricoloreV2.ino : french traffic lights version 2 (other wiring and code) coming soon
+* feutricolore.ino : french traffic lights

-* light3in1V1.ino : chenillard + enseignemagasin + feutricolore in 1 sketch version 1
+* light3in1V1.ino and light3in1V2 : chenillard + enseignemagasin + feutricolore in 1 sketch

-* light3in1V2.ino : chenillard + enseignemagasin + feutricolore in 1 sketch version 2 (other wiring and code)

 ------------

 ## Fr

+Fait avec des fonctions bloquantes style delay, fort ou while.
+Un autre dossier reprendra ces programmes mais non bloquants, programmes qui pourront être incorporés dans un plus grand ensemble.
+1 programme pour 1 arduino.

 Livre de programmes pour jouer avec les lumières :